-Resilient Reefs Project approach
+Resilient Reefs project approach

 Building resilience is the new imperative for coral reef management.

-Coral reef resilience is the capacity of coral reef ecosystems and the individuals, businesses and communities that depend upon them to survive, adapt and thrive in the face of the stresses and shocks they experience.
+This is the capacity of coral reef ecosystems and the individuals, businesses and communities that depend upon them to survive, adapt and thrive in the face of the stresses and shocks they experience.